Shriya-Chauhan/Intern_task/README.md

 # Building a Live Proctoring System using Dyte

 ## TL;DR:
-In this tutorial, we'll create a powerful **"Live Proctoring System"** using **Dyte APIs**.
+🔒 In this tutorial, we'll create a powerful **"Live Proctoring System"** using **Dyte APIs**.
 It empowers admins to monitor students in real-time and automatically detects any cheating attempts during online exams.
-Get ready to outsmart the cheaters!
+Get ready to outsmart the cheaters! 🕵️‍♀️🔍💻

 ## Introduction:
-**Proctoring** is an essential method to prevent cheating during exams.
+🎓 **Proctoring** is an essential method to prevent cheating during exams.
 While offline exams have dedicated proctors, online exams require a different approach.
 Enter live automatic proctoring—a system that monitors students using webcams and microphones, powered by computer vision and machine learning.
 In this tutorial, we'll build a live proctoring system using **Dyte APIs**.
 With real-time monitoring, admins can swiftly detect cheating attempts and issue warning messages to ensure exam integrity.
-Let's dive in and outsmart the cheaters!
+Let's dive in and outsmart the cheaters! 🚀💪💡

-## High-Level Design of the Application:
+## High-Level Design of the Application⚡

 **Frontend:**
 - Utilizing React with Dyte UI kit and Dyte React Core packages for the user interface.